bozensel/RncFunction-getting-enabled-interfaces/README.md

 # RncFunction-getting-enabled-interfaces
-how to set enabled interfaces from "st RncFunction=1,IubLink=Iub_" along with proxy id
+How to set enabled interfaces from "st RncFunction=1,IubLink=Iub_" along with proxy id

 The following sample outputs under xxx.log files have been found and oper state == ENABLED proxy ids have been found out: